 Want the Federal perspective?
 Go to the Centers for Medicare &

 Medicaid Services web site on Child Health Insurance.

 Application Instructions, and Rights and Responsibilities

-For more information regarding insurance for children please visit the Children's Insurance page.
+For more information regarding insurance for children please visit the Health Choice page.